 Best time to visit: October to March is the best time to explore Jaipur.

 How to reach

-By Air: Located in Sanganer, Jaipur Airport is 12km away from the center of the city.
-IndiGo operates more than 150 flights between Jaipur and all other vital locations.
+By air: Located in Sanganer, Jaipur Airport is 12 km away from the centre of the city.
+IndiGo operates more than 150 flights to Jaipur and all other vital locations.